Michael A. Taylor Preview, Player Props: Twins vs. Pirates

-Michael A. Taylor -- hitting .167 with three home runs, three walks and six RBI in his past 10 games -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Andre Jackson on the hill, on August 18 at 8:10 PM ET.
+Michael A. Taylor -- 1-for-3 with a home run and two RBI in his last game -- will be in action for the Minnesota Twins versus the Pittsburgh Pirates, with Mitch Keller on the mound, on August 19 at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Tigers.
+In his most recent game, he notched a home run while going 1-for-3 against the Pirates.

 Michael A. Taylor Game Info & Props vs. the Pirates